Ipay4all/Nikunj-iOS/README.md

 * A main page that displays products with details well formatted
 * User should be able to add products, update details and delete products

-## Goals

-> Keep in mind that **there are no tricks**: each of these expectations are both able to be met, and justifiable development approaches given the challenge.

-In order to set transparent expectations, the following list enumerates the *minimum* concepts that we expect to see demonstrated when evaluating your submission.

-- Demonstrated mastery of advanced programming concepts in swift for Apple platforms, including
-	- MVC application architecture
-		- Most-importantly: fully XCTest-able view controllers & classes (aka independent business logic from the UI / IB interface)
-	- Protocol-oriented programming
-	- Object-oriented programming
-	- Generics
-	- UIScene delegation in iOS 13.*
-	- Class, object, and attribute privacy and access-control levels
-	- The Codable protocol
-	- Working with RESTful APIs & raw JSON data
-	- URLSession & native networking in Swift
-	- Demonstrated experience working with data structures that are relevant to the challenge if any

-- Demonstrated experience with Xcode environments / schemes, & application capabilities, including:
-	- Shared schemes
-	- Elimination of OS activity debugger logs
-	- Sourcing environment variables from the Xcode env when running a target as debug
-	- Location services capabilities, including entitlement requirements, plist requirements, & user-permission requests / handling.
-	- Enabling XCTest code coverage calculations *for the framework target only*.

-- Working knowledge & experience with fully cross-platform, cross-technology framework development techniques, including:
-	- Full support for both Cocoapods & Swift Package Manager in a single framework repository
-	- Full support for **all** Xcode-supported device classes, *including* macOS (aka macCatalyst).
-	- Cocoapod framework development with bundled resources
-	- Proper referencing of resource bundles that are not part of the main bundle (located within a framework’s bundle and properly sourced from the framework vs main bundle).
-	- 0 third party dependencies for custom frameworks
-	- Development of an example application that fully implements the project’s cocoapod framework

-- Demonstrate experience with advanced Interface-builder concepts, including:
-	- Strategies for proper sourcing & instantiation of interface builder .xib & .storyboard files that belong to an encapsulated framework
-	- Variable autolayout traits for universal applications (iOS & iPadOS) that support all device classes & device orientations

-- Clean-code practices, including
-	- Single responsibility principal (SRP)
-	- Avoidance of overly complex code and common pitfalls such as cyclomatic dependencies, repeated code, large function signatures, very long lines of code, etc.
-	- Standard, quick-help & apple supported documentation of objects, extensions, object attributes, etc.-- especially if parameters or return types are specified in a function signature or initializer.

-- Advanced experience using Xcode’s XCTest Suite, including:
-	- 100% code coverage in XCTests for the framework target
-	- Writing XCTests with expectations to succeed.
-	- Writing XCTests with expectations to fail.
-	- Expecation / Wait / fulfill for asynchronus testing processes.
-	- Recording & running UITests using the framework’s example application.

 ## Preparing Your Local Development Env

 - Make sure you have [enabled signed commits with a GPG key](#signed-commits-with-gpg) on any machine you use during your submission.